View the entire Frequently Asked Questions (FAQs)

 Why do you have ETFs only (apart from a nominal amount of cash) and no other financial instruments in your portfolios?

-An ETF is an investment fund that is traded on stock exchanges, much like stocks.
+An ETF is an investment fund traded on stock exchanges, much like a stock.
 An ETF holds assets such as stocks, bonds, or commodities.
 Most ETFs track an index, such as the ASX 300.
-QuietGrowth uses ETFs that are traded in the Australian Securities Exchange (ASX) and track an index.
+QuietGrowth uses ETFs traded on the Australian Securities Exchange (ASX).

-QuietGrowth is not restricting itself to use ETFs only.
-After all, ETFs are a relatively recent innovation, with a history dating from early-1990s only.
-Whenever QuietGrowth finds out a better financial instrument to design its portfolios, it will adopt the same.
+However, QuietGrowth is not restricting itself to using ETFs only.
+After all, ETFs are a relatively recent innovation, with a history dating back only to the early 1990s.
+Whenever QuietGrowth finds a better financial instrument to design its portfolios, we will consider adopting it.

 Refer to our Investment Methodology page and ETF Investing knowledge resource for more information.